 No paperwork, no pre-planning, no closed borders, no civil wars, etc.

 Meet Marco Brouwers and Yvonne van Ameijden

 You hate it and sometimes you love it.
 The road gives you the freedom to go off the road and gives you the safe feeling to fall back on.

-Michael A. Lawrence embarked on a PanAm trip to the tip of Argentina in an old Mercedes-Benz station wagon he nicknamed Livingstone.
+Trip: he embarked on a PanAm trip to the tip of Argentina in.
 His trip was cut short by a car accident in Colombia, which forced him to move back to his hometown in Spain.